Siirry suoraan sisältöön

 People

-Social sustainability and well-being are at the heart of the city’s activities, since they are directly related to the basic services provided by Helsinki.
+Social sustainability and well-being are at the heart of the City’s activities, as they are directly related to the basic public services provided by Helsinki.

-The theme is broad and linked in particular to the SDGs related to good health and well-being, learning, reduced inequalities and gender equality.
-In global terms, Helsinki is a very prosperous city, and we do not have any big challenges relating to basic health care or hunger, for example.
+The theme of social sustainability is broad and linked in particular to the SDGs below, which relate to health and well-being, learning, reduced inequalities and equality.
+Globally speaking, Helsinki is a very healthy and vibrant city, with no major challenges in terms of primary medical care or hunger, for example.

-Our learning outcomes and education services are also of the highest quality.
-In particular, the challenges of the theme relate to the general increase in inequalities and well-being disparities, mental well-being, obesity, intimate partner violence and promotion of non-discrimination.
+Our learning outcomes and education and training services are also outstanding.
+Our challenges in this theme relate in particular to the segregation of children and young people by ethnicity and economic background, mental well-being, obesity, violence in close relationships and the promotion of equality.

 Read more